nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### `ORDER_DESCRIPTION`
 The order description for the order.<br>
 Prefix: `o/`
-* It can contain any characters.
+* Each order description cannot be longer than 70 characters.
 * It cannot be empty.<br>
   E.g. `Durian Cake`
 <br><br>